-What to do: Try to visit during the spring for the city’s famous Cherry Blossom festival.
-The National Mall is where most of the action and colors are.
-Spend hours everywhere from the Smithsonian National Museum of Natural History to the Smithsonian National Air & Space Museum and the Smithsonian National Museum of American History.
-There are also several art museums — ideal for older kids — and just a few blocks away, the International Spy Museum.
+What to do: In spring during the famous Cherry Blossom festival, The National Mall is where most of the action and colors are.
+Hit the Smithsonian National Museum of Natural History, the Smithsonian National Air & Space Museum and the Smithsonian National Museum of American History.
+There are also several art museums — ideal for older kids — and the International Spy Museum.

 More info: Washington.org

 Best for ages: 9-16

 Why go?
 Besides heli-tours, cruising is the closest you can get to Alaska’s calving glaciers.

 What to do: Crystal Cruises, the first cruise company to complete the entire Northwest Passage, has several options.
 For example, its Glacier & Gold Cruise visits the Inside Passage where it parallels the tallest coastal mountains in the world.
 On port days, kids can learn about the historic Gold Rush in the frontier town of Skagway or go dogsledding or take a floatplane to fish in a remote inlet.

 Where to stay: Book a stateroom on the luxurious, all-inclusive Crystal Serenity or Crystal Symphony.
 If you extend your trip and check out Denali National Park where you can see Mt.
 McKinley, consider Motel Nord Haven/Aurora Denali Lodge.

 More info: TravelAlaska.com

 Why go?
 Six million cubic feet of water thunders over the massive falls every minute.